Email this link to a friend.

-How can you determine your "fertile time" so that you can plan baby making sex?
-There are many methods which you can use to calculate the time you ovulate.
+How can you determine your "fertile time" so that you can plan baby-making sex?
+There are many methods that you can use to calculate the time you ovulate.

 Date of ovulation = NMP - 14

-Keeping track of the menstrual cycle by charting it can indicate other ovulatory disturbances.
+Keeping track of the menstrual cycle by charting it can indicate ovulatory disturbances.
 For example, if a menstrual cycle that is normally 28 days starts to occur every 35 or 40 days, this may mean that ovulation is disturbed, and an evaluation is needed.